Evan O'Neill Kane: Family and home

 Kane's son, Elisha Kent Kane, was head of the Romance language department at the University of Tennessee.
 Elisha was charged with murdering his wife, Jenny G. Kane (1898–1931) by drowning, at a beach on Chesapeake Bay.
 The trial was a sensation at the time: crowds of people gathered outside the courthouse, unable to find room inside.
 Evan Kane was instrumental in obtaining his son's acquittal by presenting medical evidence at his trial.
 He established that Jenny had a heart condition that contributed to her drowning.
 Elisha resigned his position with the university after his trial.
 A book by Ann Davis, a local historian, gives a fictionalized account of these events.

-Kane's son Thomas Leiper Kane was the father of Evan O'Neill Kane (physicist), who was prominent in the development of the band theory of semiconductors, which are now the basic building blocks of modern electronics.
+Kane's son Thomas Leiper Kane was the father of Evan O'Neill Kane, who was prominent in the development of the band theory of semiconductors, which are now the basic building blocks of modern electronics.

 The arctic explorer Elisha Kent Kane is related (he is Evan Kane's uncle), but is a different person from both Evan Kane's son and his brother of the same name.

 Kane lived in the family home Anoatok, which is now listed on the National Register of Historic Places.
 Anoatok was built by Kane's mother to house herself, Evan O'Neill Kane and another son, Thomas L. Kane, and their families after the original family home burned down in 1896.
 The architect was Walter Cope who had married into the Kane family – to a cousin of Major General Kane.
 The name Anoatok, an Eskimo word, honours Elisha Kent Kane the arctic explorer.
 Elizabeth died in 1909 and Thomas moved his family out in 1910 into a new home also designed by Walter Cope, leaving Evan O'Neill Kane and his family as the sole occupants.
 Anoatok remained Kane's home and office until his death.

 Kane died of pneumonia at the age of 70 in 1932, shortly after the trial of his son and just a few months after his major hernia operation.